-Bacon Roasted Brussels Sprouts are one of my favorite side dishes!
+Roasted Bacon Brussel Sprouts are one of my favorite side dishes!
 They’re great for a holiday meal, or an everyday dinner.
 In this easy recipe, Brussels sprouts are tossed with bacon; then oven baked to crispy perfection and drizzled with maple syrup.
-Just a few ingredients yield a flavorful side dish that pairs wonderfully with a variety of entrees from baked chicken, steak or pork.
-You just can’t go wrong with this one!
+Just a few ingredients yield a flavorful side dish that pairs wonderfully with a variety of entrees from baked chicken to steak or pork.

-And I know, Brussels sprouts are one of those veggies that people either love or hate.
+Brussels sprouts are one of those veggies that people either love or hate.
 But, this version is one that you’re most likely to love!
-Tossed with bacon and roasted until crispy for a super flavorful, nutritious side dish!
+These are not your mother’s Brussel sprouts!
+Those were the days of steamed and boiled everything.
+It turned vegetables to bland mush.
+No wonder we didn’t want to eat our veggies growing up!

+• It’s healthy.
 Not only are Brussels sprouts super delicious, but they are also a nutritional powerhouse!
-They have tons of antioxidants and are a great source of vitamin K, vitamin C, folate and manganese.
-They’re also packed with fiber, so go ahead and enjoy this side dish.
-Your body will thank you!
+According to Healthline, they are packed with antioxidants and are a great source of vitamin K, vitamin C, folate and manganese.
+They also have a good amount of fiber, and are low in calories and fat.

 • Bacon.
 Yes, please!
-The bacon cooks in the oven, so no need to dirty up another dish.
-If you don’t eat meat, you can leave the bacon out, but the recipe will be less tasty!
+This bacon recipe cooks in the oven, so no need to dirty up another dish.
+To make this vegetarian and vegan, you can omit the bacon, but the dish won’t have quite the same delicious flavor.

 • Brussels sprouts.
 Definitely use fresh Brussels sprouts in this recipe.
 Frozen Brussels will bake up more mushy than tender and crispy.

-• Avocado or olive oil.
-You only need 1 tablespoon to coat the Brussels and help them bake up nice and crispy.
+• Avocado oil or olive oil.
+You only need 1 tbsp of oil to coat the Brussels and help them bake up nice and crispy.

 • Maple syrup.
-Just 2-3 tablespoons is all you need to add the perfect amount of sweetness, which pairs perfectly with the nutty, earthy flavor of the Brussels sprouts.
+Just 2-3 tablespoons will add the perfect amount of sweetness, which pairs perfectly with the nutty, earthy flavor of the Brussels sprouts.

-brussels sprouts and bacon on a baking sheet pan
+Brussel sprouts and bacon on a large sheet pan.

 2. Prep the Brussels.
 While the bacon is cooking, clean and trim Brussels sprouts and cut each one in half.
 If they are extra large, cut again.

-3. Cook the Brussels.
-After bacon has cooked for the first 10 minutes, add Brussels sprouts, oil and salt.
+3. Roast the Brussels.
+After bacon has cooked for 10 minutes, add Brussels sprouts, oil and salt.
 Toss to combine.
-Cook an additional 20 to 25 minutes.
+Continue to cook an additional 20 to 25 minutes.

 4. Add maple syrup.
-Drizzle maple syrup over the top of the cooked Brussels sprouts and bacon.
+Drizzle maple syrup over the top of the cooked bacon brussel sprouts.
 Toss and give the Brussels a taste.
-Add more salt and pepper as needed.
+Add more kosher salt and black pepper as needed.

 Here are a few tips and tricks that will ensure your roasted Brussels sprouts turn out perfectly, every time.